-• Following the closure of the Council's Meals on Wheels, the Committee reviewed the exploratory work underway with regard to the means of meal provision used by people accessing Adult Social Services within the Vale of Glamorgan.
+Following the closure of the Council's Meals on Wheels, the Committee reviewed the exploratory work underway with regard to the means of meal provision used by people accessing Adult Social Services within the Vale of Glamorgan.
 The Committee was apprised of the services provided by the Food Shed, which was a social enterprise based in Bridgend, Wiltshire Farm Foods, and various Third Sector organisations which provided luncheon clubs and/or meal provision.
 It was reported that 41 out of the 45 previous service users of the Meals on Wheels had consented for their details to be shared with the Food Shed.
 Currently, 36 of the 41 remained active customers with them.
 This meant that these people were able to access a freshly prepared hot meal on a daily basis.
 In addition, there was also the prospect of the Food Shed being able to expand and cover parts of the Vale, previously out of reach to the former Council run service.
-The review provided the Committee with an opportunity to assess how the changes had been implemented, as well as setting out plans for further.

-as setting out plans for further Adult Services.
-The Committee new model of services remained them and were consistent with agenda.
+The review provided the Committee with an opportunity to assess how the changes had been implemented, as well as setting out plans for further work with regards meal provision within Adult Services.
+The Committee was provided with reassurance that the new model of services remained responsive to the needs of those using them and were consistent with the Council's Reshaping Services agenda.